rabestro/hackerrank-sql/README.md

 # hackerrank-sql
-Solutions for Hackerrank SQL problems
+Solutions for Hackerrank [SQL](https://www.hackerrank.com/domains/sql) problems.
+Oracle dialect of SQL is used.